Strategies and Accommodation to Support Employment in People with FASD

 Hands-on support 1 of 4

-A mentor is an individual who can provide support, guidance, constructive feedback, encouragement and role modeling.
+A mentor is an individual who can provide support, guidance, constructive feedback, encouragement and role modelling.
 Mentoring helps another individual achieve their personal and professional goals.

-This involves allocating the individual with FASD to a coworker who is close in age, who can act as a sounding board for ideas and plans and offer guidance in an informal manner.
+This involves allocating a co-worker who is close in age, who can act as a sounding board for ideas and plans and offer guidance in an informal manner.

-This involves allocating the individual with FASD with another person, usually with a similar disability (e.g., FASD).
+This involves allocating another person, usually with a similar disability, such as FASD.

-This involves allocating a mentor to a group of mentees with shared interests and needs.
+This involves allocating a mentor to a group of employees that have shared interests and needs.

-This involves providing mentorship to the individual with FASD via e-mail or other internet platforms.
+This involves providing mentorship via e-mail or other online platforms.